ANAT&PHY 235 — Human Physiology and Health

 Learn basic physiological concepts, apply them to understand human health and disease, and link them to broader core concepts in biology.
 Complete a project that applies conceptual understanding of general biology and physiology to investigate and create informational materials for the public about a disease or health promotion strategy.
 The foundational knowledge covered serves those interested in health sciences majors, as well as non-science students interested in life-long health.

-Comprehensive coverage of human physiology from cellular to organ-system level.
-Topics include homeostasis, membrane transport, cellular neurophysiology, regulation of metabolism, and functions of the nervous, endocrine, muscular, cardiovascular, respiratory, renal, and gastrointestinal systems.
-Not open to students with credit for PHYSIOL 335 prior to fall 2018.
+Core concepts in human physiology from cells to organ-systems via online lectures and active learning activities including laboratory experiments.
+Topics include homeostasis, membrane transport, cellular physiology, regulation of metabolism, and functions of the nervous, endocrine, muscular, reproductive, cardiovascular, respiratory, renal, and gastrointestinal system.

 Uses a regional approach to provide a foundation of knowledge in human anatomy.
 Units cover an introduction to anatomical systems; back and limbs; thorax, abdomen, and pelvis; and head and neck.